 Learning practical money skills can transform a young person’s future.
 Students who receive financial literacy education are better prepared to:

-• Make informed decisions about spending, saving, and borrowing.
+• Make informed decisions about spending, saving and borrowing.

 • Avoid scams and financial risks.